Our Services

 Purpose:

-Co-parenting therapy is a structured, short- to medium-term therapeutic service designed to improve parents’ ability to work together in support of their children.
+Co-Parenting Services is a structured, educational service designed to improve parents’ ability to work together in support of their children.
 It is a not medically necessary treatment and is not intended to diagnose, treat, or manage a mental health disorder.
 Instead, it focuses on strengthening co-parenting functioning and reducing conflict that impacts children.Focus Areas:

 Improving parent-to-parent communication